LucasPickering/Ground-War/README.md

-# Ground-war
+# Ground War
 A Java implementation of Ground War, a board game I made in the spring of 2015.
+The original rules can be found in rules.pdf, and the board in board.jpg (the original board didn't have the tile numbering).
+I've changed both since then.
 Uses the Lightweight Java Game Library.
 ### Installation instructions:
 1. Clone the repo
 2. Download [LWJGL 3](http://lwjgl.org)